Mafyou/LeetCode/README.md

 # LeetCode
-Few exercice from the website leetcode.com
+Few exercices from the website leetcode.com